objectiv/objectiv-analytics/bach/docs/source/open-model-hub/index.rst

 ==============
 Open model hub
 ==============
-The open model hub is a toolkit with functions and models that can be applied on data collected with Objectiv's Tracker SDKs, directly on the full dataset.
+The open model hub is a toolkit with functions and models that can run directly on a full dataset collected with Objectiv's Tracker SDKs.
 All models are open-source, free to use, and can easily be combined to build advanced compound models.

 How to use the open model hub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~